wazuh/wazuh-documentation/source/getting-started/index.rst

 How to install Wazuh
 --------------------

-The Wazuh solution is composed of :ref:`three central components <components>` and the :ref:`Wazuh agent <installation_agents>`:

-- **The Wazuh server, the Wazuh indexer, and the Wazuh dashboard** are the three central components that collect and analyze the data gathered by the agents.
-- **The Wazuh agent** is a single and lightweight monitoring software deployed on the monitored endpoints to provide prevention, detection, and response capabilities.

-For deploying Wazuh in your infrastructure, you can choose between the following two options:
+For deploying Wazuh in your infrastructure, you can choose between the two installation methods listed below:

-- **All-in-one deployment**: All Wazuh central components are installed on the same host.
-- **Distributed deployment**: Install each component on a separate host as a single-node or multi-node cluster.

-You can also choose between the installation methods listed below to install the Wazuh server and the Wazuh indexer:

 - **Unattended installation**: This lets you install each component using a script that automates the installation process.
 - **Step-by-step installation**: This other lets you install each component manually following detailed step-by-step instructions.

 Check our :ref:`Installation guide <installation_guide>` section to learn about Wazuh installation methods.

-In addition, the :ref:`Wazuh quickstart <quickstart>` lets you install all the central components on the same host using the unattended installation script with an all-in-one deployment.
-You can also check the :ref:`installation requirements <installation_requirements>` section to access the hardware requirements and the supported operating systems to ensure you meet the minimum prerequisites before installing.
+The :ref:`Wazuh quickstart <quickstart>` lets you install all the central components on the same host using the unattended installation script with an all-in-one deployment.

 Wazuh Cloud